ECheynet/carbonCycle7Boxes/README.md

 ## References

-[1] Tomizuka, Akira.
-"Is a box model effective for understanding the carbon cycle?."
-American Journal of Physics 77.2 (2009): 156-163
+[1] Tomizuka, A. (2009).
+Is a box model effective for understanding the carbon cycle?.
+American Journal of